-The Integrated Transport Plan has identified key intersections to be upgraded to improve heavy vehicle access into industrial areas with 6 intersections being prioritised for upgrade over the next 8 years with significant external funding being

-- sought or already approved. - Current maintenance regimes and feedback from the community has indicated that the community is satisfied with the current level of service being provided and Council is using new treatment strategies to improve financial and environmental sustainability with no impact to community experience.
+- The Integrated Transport Plan is to be updated over the next 18 months with a focus on Integration with the Industrial Areas West of Port Wakefield Road and the Dry Creek (Salt Fields Development).
+Similarly, Council will have a focus on Integrated Transport Planning in conjunction with the Department of Infrastructure and Transport, which has a focus on both Active and Public Transport Access.
+It is expected that there will be significant budget requirements for Road upgrades and the associated linkages. - Current maintenance regimes and feedback from the community has indicated that the community is satisfied with the current level of service being provided and Council is using new treatment strategies to improve financial and environmental sustainability with no impact to community experience.

-• Drainage & Waterways
+Drainage & Waterways

-Council continues to deliver the flood mitigation strategy and has further reduced the number of properties at risk of flooding during significant flood events.
+- Council continues to support and deliver the flood mitigation strategy and has further reduced the number of properties at risk of flooding during significant flood events. - Council will be looking to develop a Water Bodies Asset Management plan over the next twelve months to improve the community levels of service for the ornamental lakes and wetlands throughout the City.